Ice Warrior: 1970s and scrapped reappearances

-The Varga costume from The Ice Warriors was re-used for the Ice Warrior Ssorg, portrayed by actor Sonny Caldinez.
+The Varga costume from The Ice Warriors was reused for the Ice Warrior Ssorg, portrayed by actor Sonny Caldinez.
 (Note: Caldinez had previously portrayed an Ice Warrior in their debut serial.)
 The costume for the Ice Lord Izlyr was new but heavily based on the original appearance of the Ice Lord in The Seeds of Death, with Bennion returning to portray Izlyr.
-The new Ice Lord costume was a one-piece jumpsuit, its clasp hidden by a cape.
-Unlike his prior appearance, Bennion was able to speak his dialogue completely in studio, though Caldinez's had to be pre-recorded due to difficulties with the rubber mouthpiece used.
+The new Ice Lord costume was a one-piece jumpsuit, and a cape hid its clasp.
+Unlike his prior appearance, Bennion could speak his dialogue in-studio, though Caldinez's had to be pre-recorded due to difficulties with a rubber mouthpiece used for his costume.

-For the 1974 season of the show, Hayles was brought on to write a sequel to the first Peladon story, which became The Monster of Peladon.
-Hayles again planned to deceive the audience via the Ice Warriors; instead of being the Doctor's allies like in Curse, they would instead be enemies again.
-Bennion and Caldinez both returned to portray an Ice Lord and Ice Warrior respectively, though this time they portrayed the characters Azaxyr and Sskel.
-Bennion acted his dialogue in studio while Caldinez pre-recorded his dialogue.
-The Ice Lord costume was re-used from the prior serial, with minor additions such as a belt being added.
-Caldinez utilised the Varga costume once again, with additional Ice Warriors in the serial wearing costumes held in stock.
-The other actors felt restricted in the costumes and had difficulty breathing.
-The helmets also had a tendency to mist up.
+For the 1974 season, Hayles was brought on to write a sequel to the first Peladon story, which became The Monster of Peladon.
+Hayles again planned to deceive the audience via the Ice Warriors; instead of being the Doctor's allies like in Curse, they would be enemies again.
+Bennion and Caldinez both returned to portray an Ice Lord and Ice Warrior, respectively, though this time they portrayed the characters Azaxyr and Sskel.
+Bennion acted his dialogue in studio, while Caldinez pre-recorded his dialogue.
+The Ice Lord costume was reused from the earlier serial, with minor additions such as a belt being added.
+Caldinez utilised the Varga costume once again, with more Ice Warriors in the serial wearing costumes held in stock.
+The other actors felt restricted in the costumes and had difficulty breathing; the helmets also tended to mist up.
 Unlike prior appearances, their weapons were not part of the costume and were instead held separately.

-Following this appearance, the Ice Warriors would not appear on-screen again until the series' 2005 revival.
-They were initially planned to return in Mission to Magnus, a scrapped story for the 1986 season.
-Another Ice Warrior story, "Ice Time", was planned for the proposed 1990 season.
-This was scrapped due to the show's 1989 cancellation.
+The Ice Warriors would not appear in the Classic series again after this.
+The Ice Warriors were planned to return in Mission to Magnus, a scrapped story for the 1986 season, and another Ice Warrior story was planned for the proposed 1990 season, though this was scrapped due to the show's 1989 cancellation.
+Their next on-screen appearance would be in the series's 2005 revival.